sardus1970/JR_BLE_Gamepad/README.md

 ## Introduction

-This ESP32 sketch turns your RC transmitter into a generic Bluetooth LE Gamepad, so you can run your favorite RC simulator wirelessly.
+This ESP32 sketch turns your RC transmitter into a generic Bluetooth LE Gamepad - run your favorite RC simulator wirelessly!

 ![Introduction image](data/images/intro.jpg)

-The goal was to get rid of any USB-C hubs, dongles, cables, etc. when running an RC simulator on the above laptop, while preserving the low latency and high resolution of a wired USB connection.
+The goal was to get rid of any USB-C hubs, dongles, cables, etc. when running an RC sim on the above laptop, all while preserving the low latency and high resolution of a wired USB connection.

 A gamepad emulation was chosen because most operating systems and RC sims support them out of the box, without having to install additional drivers.

 The yellow transmitter you see on the above photo (a *Jumper T8SG v2 plus*) features a *"JR Module"* bay on the back.
 In the RC world this is some kind of de-facto standard for extending a transmitter's functionality.

 It was a natural choice to try and make this project fit into such a module (which you see on the foreground of the photo).
-But on transmitters that lack a JR module bay you could still build the circuit directly into the transmitter's housing if it provides a usable PPM signal.
-An example is given at the end of this document.
+But on transmitters that lack a JR module bay it is still possible to build the circuit directly into the transmitter's housing if a usable PPM signal is provided.
+An example is given later in this document.

 By the time of this writing, the module has been tested successfully under Mac OS (Catalina and Big Sur), various Android devices, and Windows 10.